-The dance was done in a mime costume complete with a white, expressionless mask covering my face.
+I did the dance in a mime costume complete with a white, expressionless mask covering my face.
 Audience members were dependent upon my movements to tell the story of “The Sound of Silence.”
 The music had words, but I was depicting someone who felt safer expressing those words only behind a mask.

 At the conclusion of the piece I moved backstage, removed the mask, ran my fingers through my hair and said, “Ahh, now that’s better.
 It’s tough working behind a mask.”
 Other troupe members nodded in agreement.

-There is a variety of conditions that make mask wearing difficult, on or off stage.
-Peripheral vision is diminished.
-One can only see what is right in front of them.
+There are several conditions that make mask wearing difficult, on or off stage.
+Peripheral vision is diminished, and one can only see what is right in front of them.
 Obstructed vision limits perception of personal space.
 That limitation can impair balance and requires the wearer to proceed with great care in order to avoid injury.
 The amount of energy needed to compensate for these conditions is high.
 Using energy in this way can quickly lead to exhaustion.
 Despite the drawbacks, however, masks can represent/provide something, sometimes, that most (like the little mime) crave – safety.